WagnerMontanini/goomerapi/README.md

 ###### For details on how to use, see a sample folder in the component directory.
 In it you will have an example of use for each class.
 It works like this:

 Para mais detalhes sobre como usar, veja uma pasta de exemplo no diretório do componente.
-Nela terá um arquivo json para importação no postman com as rotas utilizadas.
+Nela terá um arquivo json para importação no postman com as rotas utilizadas e exemplos usando cURL.
 Ela funciona assim:

 #### apache